shivannis/xandr-docs-public/xandr-docs/articles/invest/doubleclick-ad-exchange-adx.md

 # Microsoft Invest - Google Ad Manager

-Xandr has brandsafe creative policies, but in order to run ads through the Google Ad Manager, you must also follow the requirements below.
+Microsoft Advertising has brandsafe creative policies, but in order to run ads through the Google Ad Manager, you must also follow the requirements below.

-## Enabling your Xandr member seat for Google Ad Manager buying
+## Enabling your Microsoft Advertising member seat for Google Ad Manager buying

-Xandr member seats do not have access to Google Ad Manager by default; the ability to buy Google Ad Manager inventory requires a separate enablement process for each Xandr member seat.
+Microsoft Advertising member seats do not have access to Google Ad Manager by default; the ability to buy Google Ad Manager inventory requires a separate enablement process for each Microsoft Advertising member seat.
 There are two types of setups:

-- Standard setup: Member purchases Google Ad Manager inventory through the Xandr parent seat.
+- Standard setup: Member purchases Google Ad Manager inventory through the Microsoft Advertising parent seat.
-- Alternate setup: Member has their own seat on Google Ad Manager and it is linked to a Xandr member ID
+- Alternate setup: Member has their own seat on Google Ad Manager and it is linked to a Microsoft Advertising member ID

 The standard setup is a simple process that does not require a waiting period.
 The alternate setup requires the client to work with Google Ad Manager to obtain a seat on their exchange.
-Once this seat is obtained, it needs to be linked to an Xandr member ID.
+Once this seat is obtained, it needs to be linked to an Microsoft Advertising member ID.
 This process can take two to four weeks to complete.

 > [!NOTE]
 >
->- Mapping of Google Ad Manager seats to Xandr seats is 1:1 - you cannot link multiple Google Ad Manager seats to one Xandr seat or vice versa
+>- Mapping of Google Ad Manager seats to Microsoft Advertising seats is 1:1 - you cannot link multiple Google Ad Manager seats to one Microsoft Advertising seat or vice versa
->- The seat in Google Ad Manager must exist as a child of the Xandr Google Ad Manager seat - you cannot link any other type of Google Ad Manager seat to an Xandr member
+>- The seat in Google Ad Manager must exist as a child of the Microsoft Advertising Google Ad Manager seat - you cannot link any other type of Google Ad Manager seat to an Microsoft Advertising member

-To begin the enablement process for your Xandr member seat, please submit a ticket to our Business Support team via our [Customer Support Portal](https://help.xandr.com/) and copy in your Account Manager (if applicable).
+To begin the enablement process for your Microsoft Advertising member seat, please submit a ticket to our Business Support team via our [Customer Support Portal](https://help.xandr.com/) and copy in your Account Manager (if applicable).
 If you have already contacted Google and you do not qualify for a Google Ad Manager seat, please reach out to your Account Manager or Business Support to discuss alternate options for buying Google Ad Manager inventory.

 ## Use of technology vendors